 Browse degree & career details

 The variety of ways in which we communicate in today’s society may be technologically driven, and becoming more so every day, but the ability to effectively communicate is more important than ever.
 Whether in writing or the spoken word, the ability to effectively communicate ideas, concepts, and influence is unduly powerful.
 A degree in communications can be directed according to your areas of interest, whether it be mass communications, social media, newswriting, broadcasting, or many of the social and political sciences.
 Graduates in formal communication studies can apply their education to a multitude of careers covering journalism, politics, human resources, new media, marketing, and public relations, to name a few.

 The face of journalism has changed with the emergence of social media.
 Websites such as Facebook, Twitter, and Linked-In now serve as news sources for many of their followers.
 Now, more than ever, a novice blogger or Tweeter can turn their hobby into a career with a degree in social media.
 Whether you’re interested in web design, multi media design, professional blogging, or social media management, a journalism degree will help you secure the most sought after jobs in social media.
-Research your options by requesting information from our many journalism schools.

 Public relations professionals are highly sought out in what can be a competitive, highly paid career choice.
 The key to securing those positions is a combination of experience, skill, and education.
 Internships are often available to those looking to pursue a career in PR, and can help you refine your writing and communication skills so necessary in the workplace.
 Most reputable PR firms, ad agencies, and corporations require a bachelor’s degree in public relations, journalism, or communications.
 Request information from schools to determine the best course structure for your career.